 Pros: You will save money on your energy bills.
 You will increase the value of your home, you will live a more eco-friendly lifestyle and installing a normal window costs the same as installing an energy efficient window!

 Cons: You don’t want to replace just one window because the other normal windows will offset the benefit you are getting from that one window ultimately minimizing energy savings.

 Ultimately the decision comes down to whether or not you are going to live in your house for at least a few years.
 If you use your air-conditioning and heater a lot and plan on living in your house for more than five years, it is a good time to invest in energy efficient windows.
-To learn more about double pane windows or to schedule a free in-home consultation, contact Glass Doctor of Dallas Metroplex.
+To learn more about double pane windows or to schedule an in-home consultation, contact Glass Doctor of Dallas Metroplex.